Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows).md

 </p>

 - The process might take a few minutes.
 After that, you will uYouPlus on your Home Screen 🎉🎉🎉

-***
+### ☞ Other methods:

-> - Another method is use the [direct install link](https://github.com/qnblackcat/uYouPlus#download) on uYouPlus homepage.
+- Another method is use the [direct install link](https://github.com/qnblackcat/uYouPlus#download) on uYouPlus homepage.
 Simply open the link and let AltStore does its job.

->
-> - If you have access to AltStore beta, you can add my AltStore repo [here](https://qnblackcat.github.io/AltStore/)
+ - If you have access to AltStore beta, you can add my AltStore repo [here](https://qnblackcat.github.io/AltStore/).

 # Refresh uYouPlus
 - Unfortunately, apps that have been installed using non-developer Apple IDs are only valid for 7 days, and uYouPlus is not an exception.
 At which point it will no longer open (you'll see an error that says "**YouTube is no longer available**").